 For additional information on ECR see: http://export.gov/ecr/index.asp

-For temporary entry it is usually advisable to purchase an ATA Carnet, which allows for the temporary, duty-free entry of goods into over 50 countries, and is issued by the United States Council for International Business by appointment of the U.S. Customs Service: www.uscib.org.
+When bringing professional equipment, such as electronic goods, cameras, and musical instruments, into Germany, it is strongly recommended that you first contact the consulate or embassy in your area for customs information.
+You might also want to consider purchasing an ATA Carnet.
+The ATA Carnet, which allows for the temporary, duty-free entry of goods into over 50 countries, is issued by the United States Council for International Business by appointment of the U.S. Customs Service; www.uscib.org.

-The TARIC is designed to show various rules applying to specific products being imported into the customs territory of the EU or, in some cases, when exported from it.
+The Tarif Intégré de la Communauté (TARIC) is designed to show various rules applying to specific products being imported into the customs territory of the EU or, in some cases, when exported from it.
 To determine if a product is prohibited or subject to restriction, check the TARIC for the following codes:

 CITES Convention on International Trade of Endangered Species